 Early entrance to kindergarten

-No state policy; up to LEA to determine whether earl entrance to kindergarten is permitted. § 16-2-27 states that all children who are five years old by September 1 of any school year can enter kindergarten.
+No state policy; up to LEA to determine whether early entrance to kindergarten is permitted. § 16-2-27 states that all children who are five years old by September 1 of any school year can enter kindergarten.

 Whole-grade accelerationIt appears that individual schools districts retain much authority over talented and gifted.
 In these cases, decisions are usually made at the district level.